Quitory: an app for quitting vaping, ZYN, and smoking

 I keep telling myself "just one hit."
 How do I stop?

-"Just one" is the craving negotiating, and the first hit is rarely the real problem; the next negotiation is.
+"Just one" is the craving negotiating, and the first hit is rarely the problem; the next negotiation is.
 Quitory is built to catch that script in real time.
 When the urge starts making deals, you open SOS and run a short action before you act, because a craving is a signal to ride out, not an order to follow.
 It is designed for the moment you are closest to caving.

 My mouth feels empty without a pouch.
 What helps?

-That empty-mouth feeling is often part of the ritual and habit cue rather than the chemical craving itself, and it tends to ease as the habit unwinds.
+That empty-mouth feeling is often part of the ritual and habit cue rather than the chemical craving its itself, and it tends to ease as the habit unwinds.
 Quitory gives you a short action to run when your hand reaches for the can, so the ritual gets interrupted instead of fed.
 Separating the physical habit from the craving is part of what can make the reach easier to drop over time.

 Not in the way it can feel.
 Quitting often takes several attempts before it sticks, so a slip is common and is better treated as information than as failure.
 Quitory does not reset your progress to zero or show you a shame screen.
 It helps you look at what triggered the slip, adjust your plan, and keep going from where you are.